-Amy Willis joined Salt Digital Recruitment Agency in December 2016 as a Creative Resourcer.
+Amy Willis joined Salt, , an award-winning Digital Recruitment Agency in December 2016 as a Creative Resourcer.
 She shares her experience working in a fast-paced, busy environment within a lively global recruitment organisation.

 8.30am – 9.00am: Attend team meeting to discuss daily/weekly goals and objectives.
 Share with the team latest interviews, deals and CVs dispatched to clients.
 Set action plan to achieve set daily/weekly targets.